kevin-lambda/kevin-lambda/dev_log.md

     1. `postgres`
   - postbird wants a password too
   - maybe check out this link to fix issue later. https://dba.stackexchange.com/questions/83164/postgresql-remove-password-requirement-for-user-postgres

+  To create a database in postgres

-  - create the database with the command `createdb <name of db>`.
-Make sure postbird or db tool is closed.
+  - in the regular terminal create the database with the command `createdb <name of db>`.
+Make sure postbird or db tool is closed....
+  - OR if that doesn't work... in psql; `CREATE DATABASE <database name>;`

 - **Prisma set up**